superdesk/web-publisher/docs/manual/themes/theme_settings.rst

 Read more about settings in :doc:`Settings </bundles/SWPSettingsBundle/settings_definitions>` chapter to find out more.

 Every setting is a JSON object which can contain the following properties:

 - ``label`` - Setting's label, will be visible in API when defined,
 - ``value`` - Setting's value, will be visible in API when defined,
 - ``type`` - Setting's type, either it's ``string``, ``integer``, ``boolean`` or ``array``.
 - ``help`` - Settins's helper text.
+- ``options`` - an array of optional values that can be used to implement select box.

 Read more about theme's structure in :doc:`Themes </manual/themes/index>` chapter.